gladly-team/next-firebase-auth/README.md

 See our implementation of this in our [tab-web repository](https://github.com/gladly-team/tab-web/tree/master/__mocks__/next-firebase-auth) for a more robust example.

-You will also likely want to have a utility to mock the `AuthUser` object that is passed around via the hooks and higher-order functions in `next-firebase-auth`.
+You will also likely want to have a utility to mock the `user` object that is passed around via the hooks and higher-order functions in `next-firebase-auth`.
 You might put this in a `utils` folder in your app.

 ```javascript
 // Create a mock FirebaseUser instance with the fields that you use.